Foreign involvement in the Syrian civil war: Russia

 In autumn 2015, the US ruled out military cooperation with Russia in Syria.
 However, on 20 October 2015, the US and Russia signed a secret technical memorandum of understanding to avoid air incidents over Syria.

-On 22 November 2015, Syria′s president Bashar Assad said that within two months of its air strikes, Russia had achieved more than the U.S.-led coalition had achieved in its fight against ISIL in a year.
+On 22 November 2015, Syria′s president Bashar al-Assad said that within two months of its air strikes, Russia had achieved more than the U.S.-led coalition had achieved in its fight against ISIL in a year.
 Two days later, the US president Barack Obama, speaking after a meeting with his French counterpart François Hollande, said: "Russia right now is a coalition of two, Iran and Russia, supporting Assad.
 Given Russia’s military capabilities and given the influence they have on the Assad regime, them cooperating would be enormously helpful in bringing about a resolution of the civil war in Syria, and allow us all to refocus our attention on ISIL.
 But I think it’s important to remember that you’ve got a global coalition organized.
 Russia is the outlier."

 At the end of December 2015, senior US officials privately admitted that Russia had achieved its central goal of stabilising the Assad government and, with the costs and casualties relatively low, was in a position to sustain the operation at this level for years to come.

+As of Summer 2023, Russia had 20 military bases in Syria as well as 85 other military points, the majority in Hama, Al-Hasakah, Latakia and Aleppo provinces, with the main bases being Hmeimim Air Base in Latakia, designed for vertical take-off and landing operations, and used for military operations since 2015, and Tartus Naval Base, Russia's only Mediterranean Sea naval base.
+In March 2023, President Assad told Russian media that "increasing the number of Russian military bases in Syrian territory might be necessary in the future because Russia's presence in Syria is linked to the global balance of power."